People

 Janquel Acevedo › SPUR Scholar

-Janquel (any/all) is an incoming social psychology doctoral student at The University of Queensland under the mentorship of Dr. Winnifred Louis.
+Janquel (any/all) is a first-year social psychology doctoral student at The University of Queensland under the mentorship of Dr. Winnifred Louis.
 They are passionate about the social psychology of social change and are generally interested in intergroup relations, collective action, and social change.
 They received their B.A. (summa cum laude) in Psychology at John Jay College of Criminal Justice, where they produced research on intergroup relations and political violence.
 Currently, they are researching Asian-Black relations and collective action at New York University and, as a SPUR scholar, social influence and social norms at Boston College.
 In their free time, they like to review old and new music records, watch baseball (go Yankees!), and hang out with family and friends.

 Twitter | CV